IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

 \subsubsection{Function generation}

-The LLVM backend has a significant amount of target-specific code related to function calls.
+The LLVM backend has many target-specific code related to function calls.
 As a result, it is important to generate a wide range of function definitions and function calls with different arguments and return types.

 \irfuzzer{} implements a mutation strategy capable of generating new function definitions with arbitrary arguments and return types.
 One important constraint is that the return type of the function signature matches the type of each \texttt{return} instruction in the function definition.
-To ensure this, the function generation strategy also synthesizes a load instruction of an appropriate type as the operand for a \texttt{return} instruction.
+To ensure this, \irfuzzer synthesizes a load instruction of an appropriate type as the operand for a \texttt{return} instruction.
 Although the value returned from the load may be uninitialized, later mutations may store values to the memory, validating the return value.

-\irfuzzer{} also implements a mutation strategy to generate new \texttt{call} instructions which refer to specific function declarations.
-The mutator is free to select any declared function and will generate compatible arguments and return values for the call, as with any other primitive instruction.
-Intrinsic functions are target specific operations that correspond to complicated \mir{s}, and generating them will increase the code we can test.
+\irfuzzer{} also implements a mutation strategy to generate new \texttt{call} instructions that refer to specific function declarations.
+The mutator is free to select from any declared functions and generate compatible arguments and return values for the call, as with any other primitive instruction.
+Intrinsic functions are target specific operations that correspond to complicated \mir{s}, so generating them will increase the code we can test.
 Yet they are treated as functions at middle-end.
 In particular, this mutation strategy will also select intrinsic functions to call.